A pullback diagram in the coarse category: Acyclic Spaces

 \section{Acyclic Spaces}

-There is a notion of flasque spaces for which most coarse cohomology theories vanish.
-Let us translate~\cite[Definition~3.6]{Willet2013} into coarse structure notation: \begin{defn} A coarse space $X$ is called \emph{flasque} if there is a coarse map $\phi:X\to X$ such that \begin{itemize} \item $\phi$ is close to the identity on $X$; \item for every bounded set $B\s X$ there is some $N_B\in \N$ such that
+There is a class of metric spaces on which most coarse cohomology theories vanish.
+Let us translate~\cite[Definition~3.6]{Willet2013} into coarse structure notation: \begin{defn} A metric space $X$ is called \emph{flasque} if there is a coarse map $\phi:X\to X$ such that \begin{itemize} \item $\phi$ is close to the identity on $X$; \item for every bounded set $B\s X$ there is some $N_B\in \N$ such that

-for every $n\ge N_B$. \item For every entourage $E$ the set $\bigcup_n\zzp{(\phi^{\circ n})}E$ is an entourage. \end{itemize} \end{defn}
+for every $n> N_B$. \item For every entourage $E$ the set $\bigcup_n\zzp{(\phi^{\circ n})}E$ is an entourage. \end{itemize} \end{defn}